 - Customizing Your Shopify Theme- How to Use Images, Colors, and Fonts

-Branding design FAQ
+Branding design examples FAQ

-Why is brand design important?
+Why does brand design matter?